Wolverine971/9takes/src/blog/enneagram/astrology-and-the-enneagram.md

 ---
-title: "Astrology Meets Enneagram: Cosmic Personality Insights"
+title: 'Astrology Meets Enneagram: Cosmic Personality Insights'
-description: "Explore the intersection of Astrology and the Enneagram.
-Discover how these two systems combine to offer unique perspectives on personality and growth."
+description: 'Explore the intersection of Astrology and the Enneagram.
+Discover how these two systems combine to offer unique perspectives on personality and growth.'
 author: 'DJ Wayne'
 date: '2023-12-08'
 loc: 'https://9takes.com/enneagram-corner/astrology-and-the-enneagram'